lambdalabs-eu1-webchat/webchat-documentation/README.md

 **Needs:** Access to everything; create admin accounts, manage billing.

 **Account Type:** Admin
-**Description:** Customer support team leads.
-**Needs:** Complete overview of ticketing system, ability to assign and reassign tickets to receptionists, metrics on receptionist performance, ability to create receptionist accounts, (Admin has all of the same rights as an receptionist and can respond to tickets also as a requirement for smaller teams where admin and receptionist roles have overlap).
+**Description:** Hotel manager or senior staff members.
+**Needs:** Complete overview of guest requests, metrics on service level/staff ratings, ability to create staff accounts.

-**Account Type:** receptionist
+**Account Type:** Receptionist
-**Description:** Customer support worker.
+**Description:** Hotel receptionist.
-**Needs:** Complete overview of ticketing system, respond and engage with tickets, close tickets, reassign a ticket that they’re working on (if expertise elsewhere is required).
+**Needs:** Complete overview of guest requests, respond and engage with guests, mark requests as resolved, generate unique codes for new guests.

-**Account Type:** Customer
+**Account Type:** Guest
 **Description:** End user.
-**Needs:** Timely resolution to their queries.
+**Needs:** Access to the chat application during their stay, ability to view their conversation history for the stay.

 ## Monetization

 ### Which users would be willing to pay for your app?

-Larger businesses with more throughput - one admin and one receptionist for free, extra cost per receptionist or admin /month.
+Larger businesses with more throughput - 5 staff members (admins or receptionists) for free, extra cost per account per month.
-.

 ### What features can you charge for in your app?

-receptionist performance metrics dashboard on admin accounts, Slack integration
+Task management and ability to have general staff member accounts for completing tasks.

 ### Is there a possibility of a subscription model?
 Or a one time purchase?

-Monthly subscription for extra admins/receptionists.
+Monthly subscription for unlimited admins/receptionists with task management capabilities.

 ## Features